 TO: Counseling Practicum/ Internship I Field Supervisor FROM: Dr SUBJECT: Supervision of Counseling Practicum /Internship I Students from the University of Denver Your main recept week for a student's courresponsible for encouraged to experience are teachers, cared are also required.
 Each student on campus.
 Clannot be met must be able to the week highly value expect the practime that super You will receive.
 The student feedback session and the student feedback session and the student feedback for a student feedback feedback for a student feedback fee ragreeing to supervise one of our Counseling students for their Practicum and Internship I. quirement as a Field Supervisor is to meet with the practicum student for at least one hour a face-to-face supervisory conference.
 Your comments may be based on observing the inseling sessions, listening to tapes, or reading session notes.
 It is expected that you will be or screening clients and matching them with the supervisee's ability level.
 Students are to work with a diversity of clients.
-Activities considered appropriate for the practicum are direct services such as: individual and group counseling, consultation with parents and are counseling and assessment opportunities commensurate with the student's skills.
-Students are detent will be asked to present some of his/her counseling case material to the practicum class lient names will not be used so that confidentiality is observed.
+Activities considered appropriate for the practicum of direct services such as: individual and group counseling, consultation with parents and ser counseling and assessment opportunities commensurate with the student's skills.
+Students are detered to record at least three of their individual client sessions for instructional purposes at dent will be asked to present some of his/her counseling case material to the practicum class lient names will not be used so that confidentiality is observed.
 If any of these requirements at your site, please contact the practicum instructor at DU as soon as possible.
-The student to meet these requirements in order to complete the practicum course.
+The student of meet these requirements in order to complete the practicum course.
 The time and effort you will give to the supervision of this student.
 In exchange, we acticum student will give you service of good quality.
-It is the policy of our program at this revisors will not be compensated by either the student or the University for supervision time.
-The student is responsible for evaluating him/herself on a duplicate form and arranging a joint ion so you can discuss your perceptions of the student's skill level.
+It is the policy of our program at this privisors will not be compensated by either the student or the University for supervision time.
+The process of the student's Practicum evaluation form to be completed independently by the ent is responsible for evaluating him/herself on a duplicate form and arranging a joint ion so you can discuss your perceptions of the student's skill level.
 Both forms must be the student to the Practicum/Internship I instructor by the end of the quarter.
 Please contact t Dr with any questions or concerns.
 Dhono Fmail:

-AGREEMENT/CONTRACT 2014-2015
+AGREEMENT/CONTRACT 2015-2016